The Yorkshire Dales

 Map and geographical definition of the Yorkshire Dales

-The area which is broadly known as the Yorkshire Dales includes the countryside lying generally to the north of the towns of Settle, Skipton, Ilkley and Otley, bordered to the south and the west by the A65 trunk road and the M6, and bordered to the east by Harrogate and Knaresborough, the A61, Ripon, and the A6108 / B6268 / A1 (running along the Vale of York and the Vale of Mowbray) up to Richmond near the end of Swaledale.
-While the northern boundary of the national park stops just beyond Swaledale, some definitions of the "Yorkshire" dales area extend as far north as Teesdale and the A66 / B6277 (thus including countryside which was part of Yorkshire prior to the 1974 local government reorganisation).
+The area which is broadly known as the Yorkshire Dales includes the countryside lying generally to the north of the towns of Settle, Skipton, Ilkley and Otley, bordered to the south and the west by the A65 trunk road and the M6, and bordered to the east by Harrogate and Knaresborough, the A61, Ripon, and the A6108 / B6268 / A1 (running along the Vale of Mowbray) up to Richmond near the end of Swaledale.
+While the northern boundary of the national park stops just beyond Swaledale, historical definitions of the "Yorkshire" dales area extend beyond the Stainmore Gap as far north as Teesdale and the A66 / B6277 (thus including countryside which was part of Yorkshire prior to the 1974 local government reorganisation).

 [N.B.
 The above map appears by kind courtesy of Google Maps.]